jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The trending royal mentality was, "Everything for the people, nothing by the people."

 We can see how self-serving this mentality is.
 Why couldn't the nobles pay taxes?
 Why couldn't the people have a fair judicial system?
-Enlightened monarchs preached one thing, and did another.
+Enlightened monarchs preached one thing and did another.
 The point is Darth King wasn't evil for being born into nobility.
 He is evil for holding his people back.
 He wanted them to be extras watching the story of civilization, and not player gods playing the game of civilization.

 When a regular person rose himself up with hard work and innovation, a royal felt justified to take ownership of his work and spend the rewards as he wanted.

 The nobles thus became fallen heroes.
 And sadly, this story of fallen kings is repeating itself in our modern times as well.
-Our antagonists are also fallen heroes.
+Our antagonists are also fallen, heroes.

 ## Fallen Heroes

-It's important to note, while Rousseau's followers throught the world were political free, they were economically desperate.
-Hunger, disease, unemployment, illiteracy were common.
+It's important to note, while Rousseau's followers throughout the world were politically free, they were economically desperate.
+Hunger, disease, unemployment, illiteracy were frequent.
 Rousseau's time was basically one of "economic anarchy."
-This is when red/blue philosophies were born.
-Their writers like Edmund Burke, and John Stuart Mill wanted political liberation from kings but were also obessed with economic growth to bring the people up from poverty.
+This was when red/blue philosophies were born.
+Their writers like Edmund Burke and John Stuart Mill wanted political liberation from kings.
+Still, they were also obsessed with economic growth to bring the people up from poverty.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Here's a tidbit of an Industrial Revolution business magnate [George Westinghouse](https://en.wikipedia.org/wiki/George_Westinghouse).
+_ Here's a tidbit of an Industrial Revolution business magnate [George Westinghouse](https://en.wikipedia.org/wiki/George_Westinghouse).
 Among his inventions was the air brake, fridge, and electric generator.
 Westinghouse's massive company helped conquer economic anarchy._

 Society loved the original kings for winning the "King's Peace".
 Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
-These heroes said follow me, recognize my property rights, work (hard as hell) for my company and we'll all be better off.
+These heroes said follow me, recognize my property rights, work (hard as hell) for my company, and we'll all be better off.

 The people did.
-The executives were correct.
-Society upgraded its technology very fast.
+The executives were correct, and society upgraded its technology very fast.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and the people were player gods inside society's new factories, warehouses, and offices.
 Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.

 But, the Industrial Age eventually ended.

 Lightbulbs, stoves, and telephones were no longer new.
-Like we saw in the Mad Men clip about marketing tobacco, the children of the Protagonist Executives, didn't earn their spots as society's leaders.
-They didn't invent anything, or create anything new.
+Like we saw in the Mad Men clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
+They didn't invent anything or create anything new.

 That's when society got antagonists again.
 Darth Blockbuster is another story of a fallen angel.
 You can see it today in Hollywood.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound.
 This isn't a roast, it's a historical moment.
 Once leaders of society, Hollywood had no idea this is what (many, if not most) of their community now thinks of them._

-That should both worry, and make you happy Stargazer.
-First the worrying part; Darth Blockbuster defends the Industrial Age because it makes him powerful.
+That should both worry and make you happy, Stargazer.
+First, the worrying part, Darth Blockbuster, defends the Industrial Age because it makes him powerful.
 He surrounds himself with a story of self-importance and funds ways to distracts the people.

-That's why since entering the Internet Age, dark majic has skyrocketed in our society.
-The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
+That's why, since entering the Internet Age, dark majic has skyrocketed in our society.
+The once humble American Dream to own a home and make an honest living became a lifestyle of spectacle.

-Small homes became McMansions with luxury baths and kitches.
-Cars weren't one for a family, but one per a person and still got way bigger, with more chrome, more horsepower.
-Televisions increased in size to ludicrious proportions.
-Food got supersized.
-Sugar was added to everything we eat.
+Small homes became McMansions with luxury baths and kitchens.
+Cars weren't one for a family, but one per person and still got way bigger, with more chrome, more horsepower.
+Televisions increased in size to ludicrous proportions.
+Food got supersized while sugar was added to everything we eat.
 Movies became franchise stories that were retold over and over.

 Instead of using digital technology to keep upgrading society, it was used to make a matrix of dark majic to keep the Industrial Age alive.
-A society of protagonists and player gods became a society of antagonist and extras.
+A nation of protagonists and player gods became a society of antagonists and extras.

 In return, the people got fancier stuff, with the added benefit of diabetes, traffic, and climate change.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from upgrading to the Internet Age and mass-collaboration.

 The good news is, where not at a "let's burn down society" point yet.
-We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we start a bloody revolution.
+We can transition to the Internet Age ourselves before the frontline gets so bad and so unhappy we start a bloody revolution.
 We can usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws
 _This is another clip from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
-This "solid gold a**hole" a modern day antagonists.
-You're not supposed to understand the rationale of CDOs that makes him super wealthy; because there is none.
+This "solid gold a**hole" is a modern-day antagonist.
+You're not supposed to understand the rationale of CDOs that makes him super-wealthy; because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero one who tanked the economy._

 # ACT THREE